Amey-CK/Amey-CK/README.md

 ## 📈 Projects

-### Optiver - Trading
+### Optiver - Trading Prediction Model

+ Project Overview
-Developed a predictive model for Nasdaq stock price movements using **LightGBM**.
-Focused on feature engineering and hyperparameter tuning, which improved prediction accuracy.
+In this project, I developed a predictive model to forecast Nasdaq stock price movements using advanced machine learning techniques.
+The focus was on optimizing prediction accuracy through effective feature engineering and hyperparameter tuning.

+ Key Objectives
+- **Price Prediction**: Accurately predict stock price movements on the Nasdaq exchange.
+- **Enhanced Accuracy**: Utilize machine learning to improve the precision of predictions based on market data.

+ Methodology
+- **Machine Learning Algorithm**: Implemented **LightGBM** for its efficiency and effectiveness in handling large datasets.
+- **Feature Engineering**: Developed features that capture essential market dynamics and price movement signals.

+ Evaluation Metrics
+- **Mean Absolute Error (MAE)**: The primary metric for evaluating the model's performance, ensuring that the predictions closely align with observed values.

 ### Store Sales Time Series Forecasting
 Created a machine learning model using five years of historical data to forecast retail store demand over the next 15 days.
 Focused on exploratory data analysis for feature selection.

+ Key Objectives
+-Enhance sales prediction accuracy, addressing challenges like overstocking and stockouts in grocery retail.
+Improved forecasting can reduce food waste and enhance customer satisfaction.

+ Methodology
+- **Machine Learning Algorithm**: Implemented **LightGBM** for its efficiency and effectiveness in handling large datasets.

+Evaluation Metrics
+- **Root mean square Error (RMSE)**

 ### Chennai House Price Prediction
 Used real-life data to predict house prices in Chennai.
 Implemented and compared various models, including **Linear Regression**, **KNN**, **Decision Tree**, **Random Forest**, and **XGBoost**.